‹ Return to How tos

-Viewing and managing deployment versions of your Amazon Lightsail container services
+Manage deployment versions of a Lightsail container service

 Every deployment that you create in your Amazon Lightsail container service is saved as a deployment version.
 If you modify the parameters of an existing deployment, the containers are re-deployed to your service and the modified deployment results in a new deployment version.
 The latest 50 deployment versions for each container service are saved.
 You can use any of the 50 deployment versions to create a new deployment in the same container service.
 In this guide, we show you how to view and manage the deployment versions of your container service.

-For more information about container services, see Container services in Amazon Lightsail.
+For more information about container services, see Container services.

 Deployment version status